Travel Leads: A Complete Guide [+Comparison Chart]

 If you’re struggling to grow a thriving client base, a travel leads program may be a good tool for you.
 This article will take a closer look at travel industry association, host agency, consortia, and franchise lead generation programs, addressing:

-- Evaluating Travel Leads Programs: Questions to ask if you’re looking for a travel lead program.
+- Evaluating Travel Leads Programs: 5 Questions to Ask

 - Alternatives to travel leads programs

 All the programs on our comparison chart are listed on our site!
 So be sure to check them out!

 What Do I mean When I Say Leads for Travel Agents?

 For the purposes of this article, when I’m talking about lead generation program I’m talking about client leads that come from your host agency, franchise or consortia.
 I’m not talking about lead generation apps and programs outside the travel industry.
 I’m also not talking about referrals from Jack who’s in the PTA with you, or Sally from your kickboxing class.
 I’m talking about the kind of travel leads that are not a direct result of your own connections, marketing or social media efforts.

 Rather, the host, franchise or consortia will leverage their own marketing and branding to attract clients and somehow pass them along to you, the agent.

 There are two primary kinds of travel lead generation programs.
 Before I jump into it, I just want to mention that I'm making these terms up to help explain them.
 So you will not find them in textbooks or the Googleverse: